Ecolinguistics: Overview

-Since Halliday's initial comments, ecolinguistics has developed in several directions, employing a range of linguistic tools to investigate language in an ecological context.
+Since Michael Halliday's initial comments, ecolinguistics has developed in several directions, employing a range of linguistic tools to investigate language in an ecological context.
 The International Ecolinguistics Association characterizes ecolinguistics in these terms:"Ecolinguistics explores the role of language in the life-sustaining interactions of humans, other species and the physical environment.
 The first aim is to develop linguistic theories which see humans not only as part of society, but also as part of the larger ecosystems that life depends on.
 The second aim is to show how linguistics can be used to address key ecological issues, from climate change and biodiversity loss to environmental justice."In this way, the 'eco' of ecolinguistics corresponds to ecology in its literal sense of the relationship of organisms (including humans) with other organisms and the physical environment.
 This is a sense shared with other environmental humanities disciplines such as ecocriticism and ecopsychology.

 The term 'ecolinguistics' has also been used in the past with a metaphorical sense of 'ecology', for example in 'linguistic ecology', 'communication ecology' or 'learning ecology' in ways which do not include consideration of other species or the physical environment.
-Areas such as this are not considered to be part of contemporary ecolinguistics..
+Areas such as this are not considered to be part of contemporary ecolinguistics.

 Another aspect of ecolinguistics is linguistic diversity and the embedding of traditional environmental knowledge in local languages.
-In 1996, David Abram's book, The Spell of the Sensuous: Perception and Language in a More-than-Human World, described how the wider environment (or 'the more than human world') shapes language in oral cultures, helping people attune to their environment and live sustainably within it.
+In 1996, David Abram's book The Spell of the Sensuous: Perception and Language in a More-than-Human World described how the wider environment (or 'the more than human world') shapes language in oral cultures and helps people attune to their environment and live sustainably within it.
 According to Abram, writing has gradually alienated people in literate cultures from the natural world, to the extent that "our organic attunement to the local earth is thwarted by our ever-increasing intercourse with our own signs".
-As dominant languages such as English spread across the world, environmental knowledge embedded in local cultures is lost.
+As dominant languages such as English spread across the world, environmental knowledge that is embedded in local cultures is lost.

 There are two main areas of interest for ecolinguistics.
-The first can be described as 'The ecological analysis of language' and the second as 'Linguistic and biological diversity'.
+One can be described as 'The ecological analysis of language' and the other as 'Linguistic and biological diversity'.